manjulkp/CheckOutSystem/README.md

 Where do I start?
 ---------------
-Since the project doesn't contain a main method the best place to start would be the acceptance tests.: ```src/test/java/com/dius/checkout/acceptance/AcceptanceTest.java```
+To get feel of the application , the best place to start would be this tests.: ```/checkout.system.com/src/main/java/helper/TestCheckout.java```
-This file sets up and runs the scenarios from the spec.
 It serves as a good usage example to consumers of the Checkout class.

 Design and Implementation